 Determine your deductible: The deductible is the amount of money you pay out of pocket if you file a claim.
 For instance, if you have a $500 deductible and a $1,500 claim is approved, the insurance company will pay $1,000.
 Decreasing your deductible will increase your premium, and raising it will give you a lower rate.
 Before buying a policy, determine how much you can afford to pay out of pocket.

 It depends.
-If you go away to college, you may be able to remain on your parents’ policy.
+If you go away to college, you may be able to remain on your parents’ policy because your parent's address is still your permanent address.
 But if you move out to live on your own at a new address, you’ll likely need your own policy.
 State insurance codes and your insurer’s terms and conditions may also affect your ability to remain on your parents’ policy if you move out.
+Note that you can not use their address to score more affordable rates either unless you are a full-time student.

 If you get married and continue to live with your parents, you may be able to remain on their auto insurance policy.
 But if you move to another address, your insurer will probably require that you get your own policy.